Overview

 Learn how to build notification workflows with Notiflows

 A notiflow is a notification workflow that defines how and when notifications are delivered to your users.
-Each notiflow consists of a series of connected steps that control the flow of notification delivery.
+Each notiflow consists of a series of steps that control the flow of notification delivery.

 Notiflow Structure